 The Peaks of Otter, at Milepost 86 north of Roanoke, has a long history of attracting visitors.
 A hotel was built here in the 1850s and was remodeled numerous times before the current modern lodge was constructed.

-Soldiers from Hunters' Raid in 1864 crossed the mountains at the Peaks, climbed up Sharp Top, and sounding like the modern visitor, noted "As far as the eyes can reach, a fine undulating country is seen.
+In 1864, Civil War Union soldiers from Hunters' Raid crossed the mountains at the Peaks, climbed up Sharp Top, and sounding like the modern visitor, noted "As far as the eyes can reach, a fine undulating country is seen.
 The Peaks of Otter is the finest sight for mountain scenery."
 Hunter's artillery commander, Capt.
-Henry A. du Pont, later wrote that this was "one of the most superb views on the whole American Continent lay before us."
+Henry A. du Pont, later wrote that "one of the most superb views on the whole American Continent lay before us."

-The lure of these mountains is also evidenced by the summer homes or vacation homes dating back for generations.
-Two wealthy Americans of the Gilded Age, George Vanderbilt and Moses Cone, chose locations for homes along areas now associated with the Parkway.
-Today's visitors can see the Cone's Flat Top Manor at Milepost 294 and, while in Asheville, they can visit the Biltmore Estate.
+Further south, the lure of these mountains is also evidenced by numerous summer and vacation homes built in the area.
+Two wealthy Americans of the Gilded Age, George Vanderbilt and Moses Cone, chose locations in the North Carolina mountains for their homes.
+Today's visitors can see the Cone's Flat Top Manor at Milepost 294.
+And a short hike from the Pisgah Inn at Milepost 408 will take you to the former site of George Vanderbilt's hunting lodge at Buck Spring.
+Nearby, in Asheville, you can also visit Vanderbilt's Biltmore Estate.